Raphael of Makuria

-Rafael (Old Nubian: Ⲣⲁⲫⲁⲏⲗ, Raphael; c.
-1002) was a ruler of the Nubian kingdom of Makuria.
+Raphael (ⲣⲁⲫⲁⲏⲗ, Raphaēl or Raphail; c.
+1002) was a king of the Nubian kingdom of Makuria.

-Reign
+Life

-Contemporary writers, such as Abu al-Makarim in a work attributed to Abu Salih the Armenian, record that he constructed a palace with several domes built of red brick in the capital city, Old Dongola, around 1002, which excavations have yet to identify.
+Contemporary writers, such as Abu al-Makarim in a work attributed to Abu Salih the Armenian, record that he constructed a palace with several domes built of red brick in Makuria's capital city Dongola around 1002, which excavations have yet to identify.